Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 All students applying for financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
 This application is available at fafsa.ed.gov beginning October of the academic year prior to the academic year in which the student plans to attend.
 Illinois Institute of Technology's Title IV School Code is 001691.
 All federal financial assistance is awarded on an annual basis, hence a FAFSA must be filed each academic year.
 Students are encouraged to file a FAFSA at their earliest convenience because some state and campus-based awards are awarded on a first-come first-served basis.
 The amount of financial aid a student receives each year depends on demonstrated financial need and the availability of funds.
 Students applying for federal financial aid may be required to submit income information to the Office of Financial Aid.

 New students should not wait for a final admission decision before filing the FAFSA.
 Applicants are encouraged to complete a FAFSA at their earliest convenience in order to qualify for potential state and campus-based funds.

 Determining Financial Need for Assistance

 Financial need is the difference between a student’s total cost of attendance (COA) at the university and the student's expected family contribution (EFC).
-The total cost of attendance at the university includes tuition, mandatory fees, room and board, books and supplies, transportation, loan fees, and personal expenses.
+The total COA at the university includes tuition, mandatory fees, room and board, books and supplies, transportation, loan fees, and personal expenses.
 The U.S. Department of Education has established the formula used to calculate the EFC based on the FAFSA information provided by a student and (if applicable) his/her family.
 One of the principles of need-based assistance is that students and their families are expected to help pay some of a student's educational expenses.

 Federal Financial Aid Programs